 South Dakota has fairly flexible laws, but processors that want to sell directly out of their home must follow different rules.

 The laws, which were established in 2010, allow the processor to sell their goods in-person at markets and events.
-They allow most baked goods, as well as candies and most canned goods.
-Each product must be tested before it can be sold, which could get expensive for some producers with a lot of products.
+They allow most baked goods, as well as candies and many canned goods.
+Canned goods must be tested before they can be sold, which could get expensive for some producers with a lot of products.
 However, there is no limit to how much a processor can sell.

 Internet sales are only allowed if the consumer picks up the product at one of the approved in-person venues, like a farmers market.